jjone36/Colab/README.md

 # Colab
 ### : *repo for practicing machine learning from other people's code*

-Objective: Plans to make 100 notes from other people's code works.
+* Objective: Making 100 notes from other people's code works.
 <br>
 <br>
 -